 The first Europeans to travel through the Illinois country were adventurous French explorers, Catholic priests, and fur traders.
 French expeditions westward from Montreal into the interior of North America expanded much faster than English efforts.
 In 1654, when colonization in Virginia was just expanding west of the Fall Line into the Piedmont, French fur trader Medard Chouart, Sieur Des Groseilliers was traveling around the Great Lakes.
 In 1659-1660, he journeyed with his brother-in-law Pierre Esprit Radisson to what is now Wisconsin and Minnesota.

 In 1669 Rene-Robert Cavelier, Sieur de La Salle, reached Lake Erie.
 He had organized an expedition with no knowledge of how to travel through the backcountry or engage with the local Native Americans.
 The only result of that trip was the education La Salle received in survival.
 In 1673, he traveled west again and reached Lake Ontario.
-There he obtained approval from the local tribes to build Fort Frontenac.3
+There he obtained approval from the local tribes to build Fort Frontenac.5

 In 1673 Father Jacques Marquette and Louis Joliet crossed from Lake Michigan to the Mississippi River, then canoed downstream to the Arkansas River.
 After determining that the Mississippi River provided a water highway from the Great Lakes to the Gulf Of Mexico, they turned back to avoid being captured by any Spanish ships sailing around the Caribbean.

 Coming into the Mississippi River watershed from the north, Frenchmen walked, rafted, and canoed westward from Quebec and Montreal on the St. Lawrence River to trade with Native American groups.
 From the south, French explorers moved up from the Gulf of Mexico.
-In 1673 René Robert Cavelier, Sieur de La Salle, Fort Frontenac floated down the Illinois River to its confluence with the Mississippi River, then continued down south to the mouth of thev river at the Gulf of Mexico.
-He named the territory Louisiana in honor of French king Louis XIV.

-La Salle envisioned creating a chain of trading posts along the Mississippi River.
-In 1677 he obtained the rights from French officials in Paris to explore all the lands between Florida and Mexico.
-In 1683 he led a expedition of French and Native Americans down the Mississippi River to the site of modern-day Memphis.
+La Salle envisioned creating a chain of trading posts along the Mississippi River expanding New France to the west.
+In 1677 he had obtained the rights from French officials in Paris to explore all the lands between Florida and Mexico.
+In 1683 he led a expedition of French and Native Americans down the Illinois River to its confluence with the Mississippi River, and traveled further south to the site of modern-day Memphis.
 They build Fort Prud'homme there, then traveled to the mouth of the Mississippi River and buried a metal plate claiming the watershed as part of New France.
-On the expedition the French constructed Fort Saint Louis de Rocher on the Illinois River, as part of their effort to control the fur trade with various Native American nations who might otherwise deal with the English in New York.
+La Salle named the territory Louisiana in honor of King Louis XIV.

 In 1699 Louis XIV sent two brothers, Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne de Bienville, to establish a settlement near the mouth of the river but far enough upstream to be safe from attack by the Spanish.
 New Orleans was founded in 1718, at a location which controlled all trade coming down the Mississippi River.
-France or Spain controlled New Orleans and threatened to throttle the economic potential of American farmers settling in the Mississippi River watershed until the Louisiana Purchase in 1803.9
+France or Spain controlled New Orleans and threatened to throttle the economic potential of American farmers settling in the Mississippi River watershed until the Louisiana Purchase in 1803.7

 A variety of French officials and entrepreneurs explored widely across the North American continent.
-The use of French as an official language in Quebec, the Napoleonic legal code of Louisiana, and the pattern of land survey in Quebec/Louisiana are modern indicators of the French government's colonial successes in creating New France in the New World.
+The use of French as an official language in Quebec, the Napoleonic legal code of Louisiana, and the pattern of land survey in Louisiana are modern indicators of the French government's colonial successes in creating New France in the New World.

 the French claimed Louisiana by Right of Discovery, in part thanks to La Salle's explorations in 1682, and sold it to the United States in 1803